What is NORM ?

 Naturally Occurring Radioactive Material (NORM) essentially refers to materials such as rocks and soil that inherently contain radionuclides.
 This term encompasses a variety of natural substances that possess varying levels of radioactivity due to the presence of these radionuclides.

 In addition to naturally occurring materials, the term also includes by-products that unintentionally accumulate as a result of certain industrial processes, where naturally occurring radionuclides become more concentrated.
 This phenomenon is sometimes described as Technically Enhanced Naturally Occurring Radioactive Material (TE-NORM).
-In situations where radionuclides are intentionally harnessed for specific purposes, any resulting by-products are classified as radioactive waste.

 If NORM is released into the biosphere, the contained radionuclides, such as Uranium and Thorium, along with their decay products like Radium and Radon, can spread into the environment, leading to potential exposure or absorption by living organisms.
 While the radioactivity levels associated with NORM are generally lower than those of many artificial radionuclides, their long-lived nature poses potential risks, making them a concern for environmental and public health.
 The resulting regulations governing the management of NORM vary by country, influencing aspects such as permissible activity levels and disposal requirements: